DhritiJindal13/ProofLine.ai/README.md

 **Find what your resume is missing for a job, and fix it without lying about it.**

-ProofLine compares a resume against a job description, shows exactly which requirements are covered and which aren't, and rewrites weak bullet points to better match the job's language.
-Every rewrite is independently fact-checked by a second AI pass before it's shown, so it can improve wording but can't quietly invent a metric, a tool, or an achievement that isn't actually in the original resume.
+ProofLine analyzes a resume against a job description, identifies missing or weakly supported requirements, and generates tailored rewrites without inventing experience, metrics, or skills.

+Instead of asking one LLM to both rewrite and verify its own output, ProofLine uses a separate verification pass to check every generated claim against evidence from the original resume.

 ---